Murder of Piang Ngaih Don: Prema's guilty plea and first trial

 While her daughter Gayathiri Murugayan was still serving her 30-year sentence in prison, 63-year-old Prema S. Naraynasamy, who faced a total of 50 charges for the murder and abuse of Piang Ngaih Don, eventually had her murder charge withdrawn as the courts granted her a discharge not amounting to an acquittal.
-It meant that while Prema no longer faces the murder charge, should new evidence arose in the case and investigations, the murder charge can be revived against her.
+It meant that while Prema no longer faced the murder charge, should new evidence arise in the case and investigations, the murder charge could be revived against her.
 Thus in other words, Prema could still face the death penalty or life imprisonment if the murder charge was renewed against her.

-On 28 January 2022, it was reported that Prema, who was represented by M Ravi, intends to plead guilty to the hurt-related charges relating to Piang's death.
-However, due to Ravi's prolonged medical leave and extended suspension in view of his relapse from bipolar disorder, Prema's case was adjourned to 21 February, and according to Deputy Public Prosecutor (DPP) Senthilkumaran Sabapathy, Prema will be represented by another defence lawyer, who will replace Ravi as her counsel in court.
+On 28 January 2022, it was reported that Prema, who was represented by M Ravi, intended to plead guilty to the hurt-related charges relating to Piang's death.
+However, due to Ravi's prolonged medical leave and extended suspension in view of his relapse from bipolar disorder, Prema's case was adjourned to 21 February, and according to Deputy Public Prosecutor (DPP) Senthilkumaran Sabapathy, Prema would be represented by another defence lawyer, who would replace Ravi as her counsel in court.

 On 21 November 2022, Prema, who turned 64 sometime before her first trial, pleaded guilty to 48 charges of maid abuse, though she was contesting the 49th and final charge of causing evidence to disappear.
 Prema's case for the first 48 charges meanwhile, was adjourned for mitigation and sentencing on 9 January 2023.